Sheethalsheethu/DSA_Pathfinding_Algorithm_Visualizer/README.md

 # Algorithms Used
-This project implements the following pathfinding algorithms:
+This project implements the following Tree & Graph algorithms:

 **1) Breadth-First Search (BFS):**
 Explores all neighbor nodes level by level, guaranteeing the shortest path in an unweighted grid.